-The citizen participation process began with publishing the Notice of Public Hearing on November 21, 2019 in the local newspaper, flyers posted on COJ's social media and website announcing two separate hearings.
-On December 11, 2019, the public hearings were held one in the morning and one in the evening to facilitate participation and convenience for citizens to attend.
-Attendees to the public hearing were asked to fill out a short survey ranking community needs; the survey responses were taken into consideration while planning allocations and projects for FY 2020 CDBG Program.
+The citizen participation process began with publishing the Notice of Public Hearing on December 2, 2020 in the local newspaper, flyers posted on COJ's social media and website announcing two separate hearings.
+On December 17, 2020, the public hearings were held one in the morning and one in the evening to facilitate participation and convenience for citizens to attend.
+Surveys were prepared and available alongside the sign in sheets for the publicized hearings.
+Due to the high positivity of COVID 19 during this time, there was no participation.

-The Notice of Funding Availability and Notice of Request for Proposal was published on December 11, 2019 in the local newspaper, COJ website and social media accounts.
+The Notice of Funding Availability and Notice of Request for Proposal was published on December 2, 2020 in the local newspaper, COJ website and social media accounts.
 With the notice of funding availability, citizens get informed of available funding for housing programs, such as rehabilitation, demolition, and homeownership assistance.
 The RFP notice, which is directed to nonprofit organizations that may be interested in applying for the upcoming program year, proposals were due January 10, 2020.

-To fulfill the public comment and review period for the Action Plan Draft, the City published the Notice of 30 Days Public Review and Comment Period advertisement in the local newspaper and City website on March 27, 2020.
+To fulfill the public comment and review period for the Action Plan Draft, the City published the Notice of 30 Days Public Review and Comment Period advertisement in the local newspaper and City website on April 21, 2021.
 A copy of the plan was available in the office for review.
-The last day for the public to submit comments was April 26, 2020.
-No requests to review the AP draft or comments were received.
+The last day for the public to submit comments was May 21, 2021.
+Citizen Participation Outreach